Dresden – Love At First Sight

 Neustadt – The New City

 Now the new part of the city – the Neustadt – is actually the old Baroque part of the city as it was relatively untouched during those events of World War II.
 Made up of an inner and outer neighbourhood on the right bank of the Elbe, the Neustadt is the district of Dresden that was reconstructed after a fire in the 1730s hence it is called “new” although to you and me it appears to be the “older” part of the city.

 Today this area is a delight.
 The Baroque quarter in the Neustadt was my favourite part of Dresden amongst many wonderful places I might add!
 Wandering the streets was a delight as they are so full of character as well as being home to over 150 bars and restaurants.
 One little coffee shop I particularly liked was the Hellers Kuchenglocke Biokonditorei & Cafe.
-Not a name that rolls off the tongue however the coffee and cake is delicious and the window seat was a great place for me to people watch and gather my thoughts.
+Not a name that rolls off the tongue however the coffee and cake are delicious and the window seat was a great place for me to people-watch and gather my thoughts.

 There is a feel to this part of town and that’s before you even get to experience the incredible street art, music, and entertainment.
 Many families live in this area and you can almost touch the community spirit that exists.

-There is an annual festival in June called the Bunt Republik Neustadt festival which takes place over three days with this a time to let your hair down and enjoy what is often referred to, as the best place in Germany to party south of Berlin.
+There is an annual festival in June called the Bunt Republik Neustadt festival which takes place over three days this is a time to let your hair down and enjoy what is often referred to, as the best place in Germany to party south of Berlin.